kirushavasilev/kvasilev_tech/blog/beginning.md

 ---
-title: "Second Start"
+title: "The Beginning"
-summary: "take off"
+summary: "Second life starts once you realise you only have one?"
-date: "Jun 15, 2025"
+date: "Jun 20, 2025"
-draft: true
+draft: false
 tools: []
 ---